Get us in your inbox

 • Causeway Bay

-Simple yet delicious, ‘double skin’ milk pudding is a creamy treat typically made using only egg white, milk and sugar.
-The trick lies in getting the double layered skin to form on the surface.
-Though not the most appealing in name, a taste of this warm and smooth pudding immediately warms the belly.
+Simple yet delicious, milk pudding is a creamy treat typically made using only egg white, milk, and sugar.
+In Cantonese, the dessert’s name translates to ‘double-skin milk’, which comes from the thin layer of skin that forms after the pudding mixture has cooled down.
+Though not the most appealing in name, a taste of this hot and smooth pudding immediately warms the belly.
 Yee Shun Dairy Company is famous for its milk pudding.
-The restaurant has been making the sweet, tasty mixture with finesse for many years.
+The restaurant has been making this sweet and tasty mixture with finesse for many years.

 • Sham Shui Po